How writing and gardening are the same

 Selling Books for Introverts

-When I was 19 I had a job selling cleaning products door to door.
+When I was 19, I had a job selling cleaning products door-to-door.
 The product was called Dussall (or was it Duzzall?) because it does all.
 I hated it.
-I travelled as far west as Mt Isa and as far north as Emerald living in motels and turning up cold turkey and saying 'have … Continue reading Selling Books for Introverts
+I travelled as far west as Mt Isa and as far north as Emerald, living in motels and turning up cold turkey and saying, 'Have you heard … Continue reading Selling Books for Introverts

 Publisher as midwife